-- 47. The gtr acknowledges that the ESC system, the antilock brake system, and any traction control system on current vehicles tend not to be functionally separate but instead are integrated into a single system, all of which utilize the vehicle's brake control system to accomplish their intended stability enhancement goals.
-In order to allow subsystem arbitration to occur as needed to optimize ESC performance, the regulation makes clear that the vehicle's design logic for activation of these systems may be integrated so that these systems can work in unison together addressing vehicle instabilities. - When defining the ESC hardware and software requirements for the gtr. focus was on 48. specific technologies known to be effective in reducing real world crashes, rather than systems or features that only theoretically might have a safety impact.
-For example, one participant recommended inclusion of a provision related to sideslip of the tyre contact patch.
-However, although contemporary ESC systems meet the definitional requirements of regulation, they do not necessarily estimate the sideslip of the tyre contact patch, and an effective technology for measuring the sideslip of the tyre contact patch has not been demonstrated. encouraging to learn of new technologies that may improve vehicle safety, quantifying their effectiveness is not possible until crash data become available, even if one would theoretically expect the alternative technology to affect vehicle performance in a similar manner as the proven technology.
-Therefore, absent such effectiveness data for ESC-type systems that estimate the sideslip of the tyre contact patch (instead of determining the vehicle's yaw rate, or estimating the vehicle's sideslip, and monitoring the driver's steering inputs), it is not reasonable to treat them as equivalent to those ESC systems which have demonstrated that they can save thousands of lives each year.
+- 46 47.
+The gtr does not require the ESC system to be operable when the vehicle is being driven in reverse, because such provision would necessitate costly changes to current ESC systems with no anticipated safety benefit.
+The main safety problems associated with the vehicle operating in reverse are backing into/over pedestrians, backing over edges (drop-offs), and backing into inanimate objects (e.g., other vehicles, buildings).
+ESC is not expected to help prevent any of these types of crashes.
+Furthermore, vehicles are rarely driven rapidly in reverse, so the provision that ESC need not function when "the vehicle speed is below 15 20 km/h" means that ESC would typically not have to be active when the vehicle is in reverse. - 47 48.
+The gtr acknowledges that the ESC system, the antilock brake system, and any traction control system on current vehicles tend not to be functionally separate but instead are to be integrated into a single system, all of which utilize the vehicle's brake control system to accomplish their intended stability enhancement goals.
+In order to allow subsystem arbitration to occur as needed to optimize ESC performance, the regulation makes clear that the vehicle's design logic for activation of these systems may be integrated so that these systems can work in unison together-to addressing vehicle instabilities. - 48 49.
+When defining the ESC hardware and software requirements for the gtr, the focus was on specific technologies known to be effective in reducing real world crashes, rather than systems or features that only theoretically might have a safety impact.
+For example, one participant recommended inclusion of a provision related to sideslip of the tyre contact patch was However, although contemporary ESC systems meet the definitional recommended. requirements of this regulation, they do not necessarily estimate the sideslip of the tyre contact patch, and an effective technology for measuring the sideslip of the tyre contact patch has not been demonstrated.
+While it is encouraging to learn of new technologies that may improve vehicle safety, quantifying their effectiveness is not possible until crash data become available, even if one would theoretically expect the alternative technology to affect vehicle performance in a similar manner as the proven technology.
+Therefore, absent such effectiveness data for ESCtype systems that estimate the sideslip of the tyre contact patch (instead of determining the vehicle's yaw rate, or estimating the vehicle's sideslip, and monitoring the driver's steering inputs), it is not reasonable to treat them as equivalent to those ESC systems which have demonstrated that they can save thousands of lives each year.